Industrial-Pallet-Corp/ExacqMan/README.md

 ## Usage

-Run as a stand-alone script:

 1. Clone this repository, or download exacqman.py, exacvision.py, and default.config.
-2. Open default.config and fill in user and password fields.
+2. Copy default.config and rename the copy to your liking.
+Fill in user and password fields.
 3. Change variables in the [Settings] category as desired.
 (Note: 'timelapse_multiplier' must be a positive integer and 'compression_level' must be one of [low, medium, high])
 4. Run `python script_name.py --help` for usage info.